SECNAV Urges Leaders to Continue Efforts to Foster Culture of Belonging at DEI Summit

 “This was a valuable opportunity for our Department of the Navy senior leaders to have a data driven discussion of DEI matters from a readiness and innovation perspective,” said Franklin Parker, Assistant Secretary of the Navy for Manpower and Reserve Affairs.

-Off-site attendees included the Assistant Secretaries of the Navy, the Commandant of the Marine Corps, the Master Chief Petty Officer of the Navy, the Sergeant Major of the Marine Corps, and senior representatives of Navy and Marine Corps manpower branches.
+Off-site attendees included the Assistant Secretaries of the Navy, Commandant of the Marine Corps, the Master Chief Petty Officer of the Navy, and the Sergeant Major of the Marine Corps.